 The following is a synopsis of current research projects available to students.

-Angela Peters (Prof. & Chair/Biochemistry).
+Angela Peters (Prof. & Vice Provost of Academic Programs).

 Research area is focused on the structural and functional analysis of mutant enzymes (Thymidylate Synthase).
 Studies include kinetic analysis, drug inhibition (resistance), antibody analysis, purification and growth complementation.
 Enzyme characterization utilizes UV-Vis, HPLC, FPLC and FTIR.